NVIDIA/modulus-makani/README.md

 mpirun -np 8 --allow-run-as-root python -u train.py --yaml_config="config/sfnonet.yaml" --config="sfno_linear_73chq"
 ```

+:warning: **architectures with complex-valued weights**: Training some architectures with complex-valued requires yet to be released patches to PyTorch.
+These will currently fail.

-era5_wind supports various optimization to fit large models ino GPU memory and enable computationally efficient training.
+Makani supports various optimization to fit large models ino GPU memory and enable computationally efficient training.
 An overview of these features and corresponding CLI arguments is provided in the following table:

 | Feature                   | CLI argument                                  | options                      |
 |---------------------------|-----------------------------------------------|------------------------------|